Challa-Jhansi-26/SheetGPT/README.md

 This project leverages the power of React, TypeScript, Vite, and the OpenAI API to bridge the gap between raw spreadsheet data and actionable business insights.

 ---
+## 🌐 Live Demo
+Check out the live project here → [SheetGPT on Vercel](https://sheet-gpt-ashen.vercel.app)

+Transform your spreadsheets with AI — Upload Excel or CSV files and instantly get interactive dashboards, insights, and trend analysis — all without writing a single line of code.

 ## ✨ Key Features